imnmo/truthfrompabrai/notes.md

 * contains 150 questions
 * Leverage is very important part-> *It turned to be the number onw Mistake for Oabari during GFC*
 * Economic moast and durabilty is important part
+* NOt said by MP:leadership and incentive of the manager or CEO

 # Valuation metrics | Businesss:
 * Holy grail of investing RRS -> recurring revenue stream